zer0fall/BENZENE/README.md

 The top ranked predicate (#1) suspects that CVE-2013-7226's root cause is located in the offset `0x1da38a` when the condition `eax >= 0xb151a001` satisfies.

-To further inspect the analysis result, one can use RR (or gdb) and debug symbol as follows.
+To further inspect the analysis result, one can use RR (or gdb) and debug symbols as follows.

 Note that the base address of PHP is `0x555555554000`.